 I have always loved grafitti!
 It fascinates me to think about what it takes to emotionally and physically create a piece of this nature.
-I can imagine the artist quickly doing spray strokes with their cans and being as precise as possible
+I can imagine the artist quickly doing spray strokes with their cans and being as precise as possible while always watching their back to make sure there are no repercussions.

 I personally could never be a grafitti artist, I am not decisive enough and change my mind too many times to specialize in this medium.
 By the time I figured out what I wanted to do, I would more than likely be handcuffed and in a police car shamed that I wasn't speedy enough- facing vandalism charges with not even a finished piece to be proud of during my fingerprinting moments!